Landmarks of Marrakesh: Funduqs

 A funduq (also spelled fondouk or foundouk) is a traditional type of merchant building in Morocco and across much of the historic Muslim world.
-Also known as a caravanserai, in other regions it is variously called a khan or wikala, or alhóndiga.
+Also known as a caravanserai, in other regions it is variously called a khan or wikala.
 Funduqs were typically one or two stories tall and centered around a large courtyard surrounded by a gallery which gave access to rooms across each floor.
 The ground floor was usually used for storage of merchant goods and animals while the upper floors contained rooms and accommodations for merchants from outside the city.
 More than just inns, they were also places of business.
 For convenience, they were mostly along the city's major streets or near its main gates, usually within the main commercial districts and near its workshops.
 Some funduqs were specialized for particular types of goods: for example, the funduq as-sukkar was specialized in the sugar trade, the funduq al-'atriyya was for spice merchants, etc. Others were associated with particular merchant guilds or even with particular Sufi religious brotherhoods.

 The existence of funduqs in Marrakesh dates to beginning of its history.
 Their activity, prominence, and number waxed and waned according to the city's periods of prosperity and decline.
 The peaks of such prosperity were during the Almoravid and Almohad periods (11th-13th centuries), the Saadian period (16th century), and under certain later Alaouite sultans.
 In the 20th century, however, the major social changes brought about by French colonial rule (1912-1956), such as the expansion of the city outside its historic walls and the rural exodus across the country, has resulted in many funduqs being converted to low-cost permanent housing, and the steady degradation of their architectural fabric.
 The majority, however, are still partly or exclusively occupied by artisan workshops and continue to serve a commercial purpose.
 Some have been restored in recent years.
 According to municipal statistics, at the end of the 2010s there were 96 funduqs in Marrakesh, which is less than the 132 counted in a 1972 survey.
 Among other examples, several well-preserved and accessible funduqs are located on and off the main streets of the Mouassine district, between the Mouassine Mosque and the Ben Youssef Mosque.